-The EIAR has also been prepared in accordance with the Guidelines for Planning Authorities and An Bord Pleanála on carrying out Environmental Impact Assessment (published in August 2018) and the 2017 Draft EIAR Guidelines published by the EPA.
+The EIAR has also been prepared in accordance with the Guidelines for Planning Authorities and An Bord Pleanála on carrying out Environmental Impact Assessment (published in August 2018) and the 2017 Draft EIAR Guidelines published by the EPA, as well as the European Commission's Guidance on the preparation of the Environmental Impact Assessment Report (2013).
+It should also be noted that appropriate sectoral guidance has been considered in the preparation of a number of individual chapters of the EIAR including, for example, Guidance on Integrating Climate Change and Biodiversity into Environmental Impact Assessment (European Commission, 2013).

-This Chapter describes the methodology via which the Environmental Impact Assessment Report (EIAR) was carried and prepared.
+This Chapter describes the methodology via which the Environmental Impact Assessment Report (EIAR) was carried out and prepared.
 The methodology used is broadly consistent across all chapters in order to ensure the EIAR is clear and easy to navigate.